jeqo/jeqo.github.io-src/content/posts/2019-10-31-co-evolving-tracing-and-fault-injection.md

 ---
-title: Co-evolving Tracing and Fault Injection with Box of Pain
+title: Notes on Co-evolving Tracing and Fault Injection with Box of Pain
 date: 2019-10-31
-section: notes
 tags:
 - distributed systems
 - tracing